zdchu/zdchu.github.io/_pages/about.md

   - /about.html
 ---

-I am a ~~first-year~~ fourth-year Ph.D. student at the University of Virginia, now working with [Prof. Hongning Wang](http://www.cs.virginia.edu/~hw5x/).
+I am a final-year Ph.D. student at the University of Virginia, now working with [Prof. Hongning Wang](http://www.cs.virginia.edu/~hw5x/).

 Prior to joining the UVa, I obtained my bachelor degree from the School of Computer Science at Fudan University, where I worked closely with [Prof. Shanfeng Zhu](http://datamining-iip.fudan.edu.cn/index.html) and [Prof. Yanghua Xiao](http://gdm.fudan.edu.cn/GDMWiki/Wiki.jsp?page=Yanghuaxiao).